-At Dignity Health Central California, skilled obstetricians may perform an episiotomy to facilitate a smooth birthing experience for both you and your baby.
-Find a Doctor with Dignity Health near you to discuss labor and delivery, including the possibility of an episiotomy, in Central California.
+At Dignity Health, skilled obstetricians may perform an episiotomy to facilitate a smooth birthing experience for both you and your baby.
+Find a Doctor with Dignity Health near you to discuss labor and delivery, including the possibility of an episiotomy.

 Episiotomies were once routine procedures.
 Now, doctors only recommend them when they reduce delivery-related complications.

 - Your baby is in an unusual position.

 - Your doctor needs to use forceps or a vacuum to facilitate birth.

 - Your baby needs to be delivered quickly.